 In order to be considered for a Winter Term International Travel Grant, an HLS student must:

-- Apply for and be approved for a clinical project, or register for a Winter Term Research / Writing project, that will require travel outside of the United States during the month of January 2015.
+- Apply for and be approved for a clinical project, or register for a Winter Term Research / Writing project, that will require travel outside of the United States for the duration of Winter Term in January 2016.

 - Submit the Winter Term International Travel Grant Application together with all required attachments (see section below on Applications for Funding), including a copy of the Clinical or Winter Term Writing application, to International Legal Studies.